Dallas Mavericks' opening night and Christmas day opponents confirmed

 Who said we were in the dog days of August?
 Thursday evening, we received confirmation on opponents for the Dallas Mavericks before the NBA schedule officially dropped.

 First, Per Marc Stein, Victor Wembanyama’s first official NBA game is tentatively slated for Oct.
-25; Wembanyama’s Spurs to play host to Dallas and Luka Dončić.
+25; Wembanyama’s Spurs will play host to Dallas and Luka Dončić.

 Victor Wembanyama's first official NBA game is tentatively slated for Oct.
 25, league sources say, with Wembanyama's Spurs due to play host to Dallas and Luka Dončić.— Marc Stein (@TheSteinLine) August 10, 2023